Lets Chat - Request a Callback

 (iv) You have had the opportunity to discuss the terms and conditions of this Agreement with ICS;

-(v) You have disclosed any and all health conditions, diagnosable disorders and other health related matter in writing to ICS and will immediately advise ICS in writing if the health circumstances relating to You change in any manner;
+(v) You have disclosed any and all health conditions, diagnosable disorders and other health-related matters in writing to ICS and will immediately advise ICS in writing if the health circumstances relating to you or your child’s health change in any manner;

 (vi) You have provided access to previous/current reports, diagnosis and associated documentation in relation to the child/young person to ICS;